Andrizzz1/Andrizzz1/README.md

 I enjoy challenging myself by building websites and writing Python programs.
 If an idea interests me, I like turning it into something real and functional.

-My main tech stack is **Python, JavaScript, HTML, and Tailwind CSS**.
+My main tech stack is **Python, JavaScript, HTML, Tailwind CSS and TypeScript**.
 I also enjoy working on small hardware projects, especially with Arduino.

 I’m constantly learning, experimenting, and improving my skills through personal projects.